 If you’re accepted to the study, you don’t just begin sleeping at the facility.
 You still have to complete several tests and interviews, including:

 - A physical exam — this involves the typical cup-peeing and blood-sampling tests

 - A psychological exam — a test or interview so doctors can determine if you can handle the stress involved in the study

-- Other sleep-related exams – Probably to confirm your sleep problems and identify the severity
+- Other sleep-related exams — to confirm your sleep problems (if any) and determine their severity